bramstein/markup/src/writing/advanced-pattern-matching.md

         }
     }));

 We can then create a simple binary tree instance using this definition.
-A visual representation of this binary tree is shown on the right.
+A visual representation of this binary tree is shown below.
 The code below also defines two short hand variables for the match parameter and the wildcard constant.

 ![](btree.png)

     var bt = Bt(4,
                  Bt(2, Bt(1,Void,Void),
                        Bt(3,Void,Void)),
                  Bt(8, Bt(6, Bt(5,Void,Void),
                              Bt(7,Void,Void)),
                        Bt(9,Void,Void)));

     var $ = match_parameter;
     var _ = unification._; // wildcard